 Articles by Lawrence Karsh, MD, FACS

 Posted by Lawrence Karsh, MD, FACS | Apr 2018

-Lawrence Karsh, MD, FACS, argues that agonists are effective, sustainable androgen deprivation therapies (ADT) for treating prostate cancer, and claims that agonists present a high cardiovascular (CV) risk could be due to selection bias in trials.
+Lawrence Karsh, MD, FACS, argues that agonists are effective, sustainable androgen deprivation therapy (ADT) options, and the belief that agonists present a high cardiovascular (CV) risk could be due to selection bias in trials.
 Conversely, Thomas Keane, MD, argues that patients treated with antagonists have lower CV risk and are more responsive to ADT than those treated with agonists.Read More

 Ask the Expert: What Are Some of the Challenges for Urologists Treating Metastatic Castrate Resistant Prostate Cancer Patients?